 - Touch – touching with hands or fingers (whichever they are comfortable with), such as squeezing, massaging, rolling dough and kneading.
-Making bread dough or salt dough is often a good one to start with or baking biscuits whereby they can be involved in forming a dough and rolling it out.
+Making bread dough or biscuits whereby they can be involved in forming a dough and rolling it out.

 Other ways could be building with food, painting with food, kissing foods, making vehicles with foods (3).

 - Taste – touching with tongue, taking a lick are great ways to build up to putting the food in the mouth.
-You could introduce this in messy play with foods like yoghurt and doing some yoghurt painting with fingers and get them to try licking it off fingers.
+You could introduce this in messy play with foods like yoghurt and doing some yoghurt painting with fingers.
+Get them to try licking it off their fingers.
 Also soft fruits like raspberries and other berries whereby the juice easily gets on the hands may encourage them to try licking a little off.

 Other ways could be kissing foods, listening to the sounds of chewing or biting a piece off.

 - Eat – putting the food, even a tiny amount in the mouth.
 It could be spat out but its a start to get them used to the mouthfeel, texture and taste.
 You never know they may like it and swallow it.

 How do I make food fun and encourage them to eat?

 - Make the environment as relaxed as possible to ease any stress.